 Despite not being the fastest or most active swimmers, the Bubble Eye requires a large space to roam freely and not feel stressed.
 Additionally, they produce substantial amounts of waste and a small tank gets polluted more easily.

 Just with caring for any type of fish, you should be aware of some of the most common diseases that might attack them.
 With the Bubble Eye Goldfish, these include Ich, Dropsy, Swim Bladder Disease, and Skin Flukes.
 If you are a seasoned aquarist, you may realize that these diseases are common in most freshwater species.

 One of the easiest ways to prevent these is always to keep the tank water clean.
 When one of the Goldfish is infected, you should immediately isolate them in a quarantine tank.
 Here, you will be able to care for them more specifically without spreading the infection to the other fishes.

-Another problem you might encounter with the Bubble Eye is bacterial infection that could happen when their sacs pop.
-When the inner lining is exposed to the tank water, this could trigger infection on the fish.
+Another problem you might encounter with the Bubble Eye is a bacterial infection that could happen when their sacs pop.
+When the inner lining is exposed to the tank water, this could trigger an infection on the fish.